-19.2.3 Building container images in on-demand SLE instances in the public cloud sudo systemctl start containerbuild-regionsrv
+19.2.3 Building container images in on-demand SLE instances in the public cloud

-Building container images on SLE instances that were launched as on-demand or pay-as-you-go instances on a public cloud (AWS, GCE, or Azure) requires additional steps.
+Building container images on SLE instances that were launched as on-demand or pay-as-you-go instances on a public cloud (AWS, GCE or Azure) requires additional steps.
 To install packages and updates, the on-demand public cloud instances are connected to the update infrastructure.
 This infrastructure is based on RMT servers operated by SUSE on public cloud providers.